fleetdm/fleet/handbook/company/development-groups.md

 - are NOT the best place to post GitHub comments (instead, concentrate conversation in the top-level "user story" issue)
 - will NOT be looked at or QA'd by quality assurance

+#### API changes

+##### API design and documentation DRI: Rachael Shaw

+To maintain consistency and a high level of quality in our API and documentation, there is a single Directly Responsible Individual (DRI).
+The API DRI will review and approve any alterations at the pull request stage, instead of making it a prerequisite during drafting of the story.
+You may tag the DRI in a GitHub issue with draft API specs in place to receive a review and feedback prior to implementation.
+Receiving a pre-review from the DRI is encouraged if the API changes introduce new endpoints, or substantially change existing endpoints.

+No API changes are merged without accompanying API documentation and approval from the DRI.
+The DRI is responsible for ensuring that the API design remains consistent and adequately addresses both standard and edge-case scenarios.
+The DRI is also the code owner of the API documentation Markdown file.
+The DRI is committed to reviewing PRs within one business day.
+In instances where the DRI is unavailable, the Head of Product will act as the substitute code owner and reviewer.

 #### Development best practices
 - Remember the user.
 What would you do if you saw that error message? [🔴](https://fleetdm.com/handbook/company#empathy)